Anal dermatitis (overview) L30.8

 This section has been translated automatically.

-• Rehabilitation of the proctological basic or concomitant disease.
+Optimized anal hygiene: treatment of the underlying or concomitant proctological disease.
 Avoidance of irritants and potential allergens.
 Soap-free cleaning of the anus with clear water.
-Application of local anti-inflammatory agents on the basis of lotions and pastes containing zinc.
+Application of local anti-inflammatory agents based on zinc-containing lotions and pastes.

-• In case of weeping anal eczema, short-term use of ointments containing hydrocortisone(Vaseline has proven to be a good basis, as it has only a low irritant potential).
+In the case of weeping anal eczema, short-term use of ointments containing hydrocortisone(low-medium potency topical corticosteroids are recommended).
 A steroid-free alternative would be Lotio alba.

-• If necessary, sitz baths with synthetic tanning agents (e.g. Tannosynt and Tannolact) or with disinfectants (e.g. potassium permanganate: dissolve a few crystals in lukewarm water to produce a strong pink-coloured solution).
+• If necessary, sitz baths with synthetic tanning agents (e.g. Tannosynt and Tannolact) or also with disinfectants (e.g. potassium permanganate: dissolve a few crystals in lukewarm water to produce a strong pink solution).

 Diet/life habits